 Furthermore, the ECTA digital workgroup addressed the topic of more structured Equipment master data.
 To bring chemical logistics to the next level in terms of safety, quality and sustainability, the digital exchange of more standardized and structured logistics equipment master data is also gaining in importance and momentum.

 Today, checks of equipment data is done through human paper exchanges and/or physical paper checklists at the gates.
 In future, such repetitive exchange of the standard equipment reference data will be done pro-actively and digitally.
 Besides, companies look at new ways to enable faultless compliance with equipment data and this to comply with transport and dangerous goods regulations.

-This new Equipment master data ECTA guideline, aims to create a simple, structured and standard equipment master data framework based upon 3 practical Use Cases.
+This new digital ECTA Best Practice Guideline on Equipment master data , aims to create a simple, structured and standard equipment master data framework based upon 3 practical Use Cases.
 Within each equipment master data Use Case, the required data fields, the actor(s) and the “value added” purpose is explained to share a specific equipment data subset.
 Besides, the guideline makes some practical implementation reflections, opportunities and challenges as the authors of the workgroup observed them today.